mspass-team/mspass/docs/source/user_manual/database_concepts.rst

       values.
    #. :code:`nbytes` or :code:`npts` are attributes closely related to :code:`foff`.
 They
-      define the size of the block of data that needs to be read from the position of :code:`foff`.
+      define the size of the block of data that needs to be read from the position of :code:`foff`.  :code:`nbytes` is used by the things like the miniseed reader, while raw binary reads always utilize :code:`npts` to drive calls to the C function fread.
+   #. :code:`format`, when set, defines a format different from native
+      binary floating point samples.
+As noted earlier any format attribute string matching a format supported by obspy should work.
+      (Caution:  the authors have only tested the miniseed reader.)
+      When the format attribute is not defined the data are assumed to be native floating point samples.

-Both TimeSeries and Seismograms use a data array that is a contiguous memory block.
-The default storage mode for external files is a raw binary memory image saved by writing the memory buffer to the external file (defined by :code:`dir` and :code:`dfile`) using the low level C fwrite function that is wrapped in the python standard by the :code:`write` method of
+Both TimeSeries and Seismograms internally use a data array that is a contiguous memory block.
+As stated above, the default storage mode for external files is a raw binary memory image saved by writing the memory buffer to the external file (defined by :code:`dir` and :code:`dfile`) using the low level C fwrite function that is wrapped in the python standard by the :code:`write` method of